-Non-current liabilities had a modest increase of \$186,000.
-Non-current liabilities primarily consist of the value of vacation and sick leave earned but not yet used by employees, pension and

-OPEB liabilities, and the long-term portion of the Certificate of Participation (COP) debt.
-The College entered into COP debt of \$955,000 in FY19 for renovation of the upper parking lot, and non-current debt of \$925,000 is included in the total, with no COP debt in the prior year.
-The addition of the COP debt was offset by a decrease of \$955,000 in the total of non-current pension and OPEB liabilities.
+Non-current liabilities increased by approximately \$1.2 million, primarily due to an increase of \$1.4 million in total OPEB liability, offset by other balance changes.
+Non-current liabilities primarily consist of the value of vacation and sick leave earned but not yet used by employees, pension and OPEB liabilities, and the long-term portion of the Certificate of Participation (COP) debt.
+The College entered into COP debt of \$955,000 in FY19 for renovation of the upper parking lot.
+Non-current debt of \$895,000 is included in the total, as well as \$145,953 of unamortized premium related to the debt.